"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Dissecting NES

 \section{Dissecting NES}

-To thoroughly understand the NES mechanism, we selected two representative AI-assisted IDEs with source code publicly available and implemented NES functionality: Visual Studio Code with \tool{GitHub Copilot}~\cite{github_copilot}\footnote{GitHub Copilot is a plugin built on the Visual Studio Code IDE and open-sourced in June 2025.
+To thoroughly understand the NES mechanism, we selected two representative AI-assisted IDEs with source code publicly available and implemented NES functionality: Visual Studio Code with \tool{GitHub Copilot}~\cite{github_copilot}\footnote{GitHub Copilot is a plugin built on the Visual Studio Code IDE and partially open-sourced in June 2025.
 We abbreviate it as GitHub Copilot throughout this paper.} and \tool{Zed Editor}~\cite{zed_editor}.
 Both \tool{GitHub Copilot} and \tool{Zed Editor} have been widely adopted in real-world development environments, making them ideal candidates for studying NES mechanisms and their security implications.
 While the closed-source implementations of other IDEs like \tool{Cursor}~\cite{cursor} and \tool{Windsurf}~\cite{windsurf} make in-depth analysis infeasible, the manifestation of NES features in these tools is similar to that of \tool{Github Copilot} and \tool{Zed Editor} and thus can be inferred from our analysis.
 Instead of analyzing difference of engineering details between their implementations, we focus on dissecting the common architecture and operational flow shared in these tools.

-Upon our in-depth analysis, we observed that these tools share a common high-level architecture, as illustrated in \autoref{fig:NES_architecture}, encompassing three key components: user action triggers, context assemblage, and response parsing.
+These tools share a common high-level architecture, illustrated in \figlight{\autoref{fig:NES_architecture}}, encompassing three key components: user action triggers, context assemblage, and response parsing.
 When developers interact with the IDE, the event monitor records user actions and triggers the NES pipeline by detecting specific editing behaviors.
 Once triggered, the context assemblage module gathers contextual information from the current codebase and Language Server Protocol (LSP)~\cite{lsp} server.
-Combined with the edit history and viewed code snippets collected from recent user actions, this module assembles these elements to construct a comprehensive prompt for querying the underlying NES models.
-After the model generates a prediction, the response parsing component interprets the output, transforming it into actionable code edits that are seamlessly integrated into the developer's workflow.
+Combined with the edit history and viewed code snippets from recent user actions, this module assembles these elements into a prompt for querying the underlying NES models.
+After the model generates a prediction, the response parsing component interprets the output, transforming it into actionable code edits integrated into the developer's workflow.